- Home

 - Download and install Anki on your device

-- Open Anki and click "Import File"
+- Prefer text?
+Open Anki and click “Import File”, then select your downloaded .csv/.tsv file

-- Review the import settings
+- Review the import settings (for .csv/.tsv only)

 - Click “Import” to add the deck to your collection